Towards a Zero Trust Decentralized Identity Management System for Secure Autonomous Vehicles

 ZTA aligns with AV needs where real-time decisions depend on authenticated, accurate data, and is advocated by NIST for modern, interconnected systems \cite{nist800207}.
 Within this paradigm, identity management emerges as the core security enabler for V2X.
 Ensuring that only authenticated, authorized, and non-revoked entities can publish or act upon safety messages is essential, especially in dense, dynamic traffic.
-Existing solutions, notably Public key infrastructure (PKI) with short-term pseudonym certificates, face well-documented shortcomings: reliance on centralized CAs, privacy–linkability trade-offs, scalability under high churn, and slow or bandwidth-heavy revocation distribution that jeopardizes timeliness \cite{ying2024v2xReview,ndss2024Revocation}.

 Existing Identity management approaches suffer from centralization, scalability bottlenecks, and slow or bandwidth-heavy revocation mechanisms where a single trusted authority with implicit trust is needed presention a potential single point of failure \cite{ying2024v2xReview,ndss2024Revocation}.
-To address these problems, we design a Zero Trust–based Decentralized Identity Management (D-IM) system.
-Our solution eliminates dependence on centralized authorities, supports (through the use of blockchain technology) low-latency identity proofing that meets V2X timing budgets, enables fast and tamper-evident revocation propagation across dynamic topologies, and scales to dense traffic scenarios while preserving privacy through unlinkable pseudonym use.
-By embedding identity verification into a Zero Trust framework, the design ensures that every entity in the network is continuously authenticated and authorized before contributing safety-critical data \cite{yousseef2025autonomous,nist800207}.